Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469: Analysis

 As we are dealing with spatially resolved data, we may tailor our models to the situation in a more precise way than has been done in the past.
 We first assumed a \netw component with log U = -4.5 and calculated the density range between the nucleus and the inner edge of the ring \citep{Melendez2014}.
 We used the approximate size of a single pixel for the inner component distance of 100pc, and a distance of 300pc for the outer component.
 Then, using Equation \ref{eq: U} and a Q value obtained from the previously stated SED we calculate the corresponding density range.
-Our NLR models use three different components: the \netw component outlined above with log U = -4.5 and two characteristic densities log n$_H$ = 6.04 and 4.08, a \net and \st component with log U = -3.5, and a \nev component with log U = -1.
+Our NLR models use three different components: the \netw component outlined above with log U = -4.5 and two characteristic densities log n$_H$ = 6.04 and 5.08, a \net and \st component with log U = -3.5, and a \nev component with log U = -1.
 We assume that the gas is co-located, and thus vary the density for each component proportionally to the difference in ionization parameter, as suggested by Equation \ref{eq: U}.
-The resulting multi-component model grid is then obtained by varying the contribution of each component between 0\% and 100\% and shown in black in Figures \ref{fig: models} and \ref{fig: models 2}.
+The resulting multi-component model grid is then obtained by varying the contribution of each component between 0\% and 100\% and shown in black in Figure \ref{fig: models}.
 One exception is made for the \nev component, which starts with a 5\% contribution at the low end, as the 0\% track appeared completely off the \nevnet diagram due to it being the only component able to make any significant amounts of \nevns.
-In each diagram, the outer NLR grid encompasses all of the nuclear points and the points directly adjacent to the nucleus, as well as a portion of the east wind points, while avoiding any star-formation-dominated spaxels.
-The inner NLR grid is shown on the bottom panel of Figure \ref{fig: models 2}, and has lower \netnetw values compared to the outer NLR grid, but a similar range of \nevns/\netns.
-This is the same behavior seen on the other diagnostic diagrams (not shown here for reduced crowding of the diagrams).
+In each diagram, the inner NLR grid encompasses all of the nuclear points and the points directly adjacent to the nucleus, as well as a portion of the east wind points, while avoiding any star formation-dominated spaxels.
+The outer NLR grid is shown on the bottom right panel of Figure \ref{fig: models}, and has higher \netnetw values compared to the inner NLR grid, but a similar range of \nevns/\netns.
+This same behavior is seen on the other diagnostic diagrams (not shown here to reduce crowding of the diagrams).